lucendio/lecture-devops-infos/glossary.md

     about where its being executed.

 __Automation platform/system__ [CI/CD]: helps to manage & facilitate the automation of steps in a *SDLC*, e.g. build,
     test, or deploy.
-It runs as a service that is usually accessing but also accessed by other component within an infrastructure setup.
+It runs as a service that is usually accessing but also accessed by other services within an infrastructure setup.

 [__Continuous Integration__](https://en.wikipedia.org/wiki/Continuous_integration) [CI]: as part of an automation tool,